OpenClaw Computer Use vs Manual Workflows

 How much time can I expect to save?

-5-10 hours per week is realistic for typical business workflows.
+5 to 10 hours per week is realistic for typical business workflows once you've automated three or four recurring tasks.

 Is it worth setting up for one-off tasks?

-No — only worth it for recurring workflows.
+No — only worth it for recurring workflows where the setup time amortises across many runs.

 Will computer use work for non-tech businesses?